Jeffiano/color-hinter/posts/understanding-rgb-foundation-digital-color-grading.md

 ![details-after-monitor-enlarged](/assets/details-after-monitor-enlarged.jpg)

 The vast majority of our displays can only show red, green, and blue colors.
 Every other color you see on your screen is actually a combination of these three colors.
 For example, the yellow you see on your phone isn't "true" yellow—it's red and green light working together to trick your eyes.
 The human visual system cannot distinguish between yellow light created by mixing red and green versus actual yellow monochromatic light.

+Now that we've clarified what RGB (the primary colors of light) are and how displays use them, let's move to a related concept critical for color grading: complementary colors.

 ## 2. Understanding Complementary Colors